The Trumptonshire TrilogyCamberwick, Trumpton and Chigley

 The set-up here is similar to Camberwick,apart from the fact that Trumpton is a town and not a small village or hamlet.

-So rather than a "Green" we get a "market square",which acts as the hub.With a small handful of satellite sites dotted around outside for added interest.
+So instead of a "Green" we get a "market square",which acts as the hub,with a small handful of satellite sites dotted around outside for added interest.

 And there are 2 shops flanking it on each side with the fourth side largely unseen as that's effectively where we view from.

 Presumably chosen for the storylines they could offer and also their variance from the ones' found in Camberwick,rather than what they could offer the poor old inhabitants.